A lukewarm Christian does not blatantly reject Jesus, but they do not blatantly live for Him as well.

 A lukewarm Christian does not heed godly counsel and abhors correction

-Lukewarm Christians might be self-righteous and suffer from spiritual familiarity.
+A lukewarm Christian might be self-righteous and suffer from spiritual familiarity.
 They think their knowledge about God is sufficient and won’t listen to rebuke.
 They think what they’re doing is alright and that Jesus has no problem with it.
-They detest corrections and remain complacent.
+And they detest corrections and remain complacent.

 A lukewarm Christian thinks spending time with God is a laborious task

-Lukewarm Christians think prayer or reading the Bible is difficult.
+A lukewarm Christian thinks prayer or reading the Bible is difficult.
 They find no pleasure in doing such things.
 They merely read the Bible out of obligation.
-They think winning souls and evangelism is tiresome.
+Also, they think winning souls and evangelism are tiresome.

 Other Signs of a Lukewarm Christian

 - A lukewarm Christian loves with conditions – Jesus taught us to love our neighbors and do good to our enemies.
-Lukewarm Christians are only good to people who are kind to them.
+A lukewarm Christian is only good to people who are kind to them.
 But they repay evil with evil.
 Lukewarm Christians sometimes retaliate when they suffer from injustice.
 Remember, vengeance belongs to the Lord, not us.

 - A lukewarm Christian does not give God their first and best – Lukewarm Christians only give God their leftovers and justify their busy lives.